What is radiation therapy (radiotherapy)?

 In general, most patients will be well enough to drive whilst they are receiving radiotherapy treatment.
 If you are receiving radiotherapy to your brain, are unwell or are on strong pain killers, discuss with your radiation oncologist prior to driving a motor vehicle.

-Each treatment machine has a service day once a fortnight.
+The linear accelerator (Linac) treatment machines has a service day once a fortnight.
 On these days some patients do not have treatment or their treatment appointment time will be different to their regular time.
 Please check your appointment schedule prior to attending treatment daily.

-You will see your radiation oncologist or a member of their medical team weekly or fortnightly to discuss your treatment progress and address any issues you may have.
+You will see a member of your medical team weekly or fortnightly to discuss your treatment progress and address any issues you may have.
 Let the front desk reception staff know that you are here for a treatment review.